-Having a TLC driver’s license (now known as the universal license), grants drivers the authority to transport passengers using a TLC licensed vehicle.
-You can spot a TLC licensed vehicle by the special TLC plates they wear.
-The plates let passengers know that the vehicle they are about to travel in is legally licensed by the TLC and has passed mechanical inspection.
-The plates give valuable reassurance to the potential passenger.
+Having a TLC driver’s license grants drivers the authority to transport passengers using a TLC licensed vehicle.
+You can spot a TLC licensed vehicle by the presence of special TLC plates.
+The plates let passengers know that the vehicle they are about to travel in is legally licensed by the TLC and has passed mechanical inspection, providing valuable reassurance to the potential passenger.

 Step 1: Purchase or lease an approved vehicle

 This rule means you should think carefully about the vehicle you buy.
-Will it be wheelchair friendly, or will you go for BEV?
-(See our list of best electric cars for Uber here).
-Whatever vehicle you opt for, keep your bill of sale or lease agreement in a safe place.
-You’ll need it for insurance purposes.
+Will you choose a wheelchair friendly vehicle?
+What about budget, and fuel efficiency?
+If you’re looking for some guidance, have a look at our pick of the best cars for private hire.
+Whichever vehicle you choose, keep your bill of sale or lease agreement in a safe place because you’ll need it for insurance purposes.

-The TLC splits the vehicles it licenses into different classes.
-These are known as black car, livery, or taxi – you can find out more about TLC insurance with INSHUR here.
-App companies like Uber, Lyft and Gett typically fall into the Black Car base category.
-If you’re aiming to drive for one of these companies make sure you purchase a vehicle that they will accept on their platform.
-For instance, you can see the vehicles Uber accepts here.
+The TLC splits the vehicles it licenses into three different classes: black car, livery, or limousine.
+You can find out more about TLC insurance with INSHUR here.
+App companies like Uber, Lyft and Gett typically fall into the ’black car’ base category.
+If you’re aiming to drive for one of these companies, make sure you purchase a vehicle that they will accept on their platform.
+For instance, you can see Uber’s vehicle requirements here.

 Step 2: Select a TLC base to affiliate with

-You will need to affiliate your vehicle with a TLC approved dispatch base.
-A dispatch base is the company you effectively drive for and who connects you to passengers seeking a ride.
-This can be a traditional for-hire business, or one of the newer App companies such as Uber, Lyft and Gett.
+You will need to affiliate your vehicle with a TLC-approved dispatch base.
+A dispatch base is the company you effectively drive for and that connects you to passengers seeking a ride.
+This can be a traditional for-hire business, or private hire companies such as Uber, Lyft and Gett.
 These large organisations typically have their own TLC registered black car bases.

-Important fact: From the time a dispatch base, such as Uber, submits a base letter for your vehicle, you have seven days to submit your vehicle license application online at: nyc.gov/lars.
-You need proof of insurance at the time of registration, so you will need to act quickly to obtain coverage.
+From the time a dispatch base, such as Uber, submits a base letter for your vehicle, you have seven days to submit your vehicle license application online at: nyc.gov/lars.
+You need proof of insurance at the time of registration, so you will need to act quickly to get insurance cover.

 Step 3: Purchase TLC minimum required insurance

-If your vehicle seats 8 or less people (most vehicles fall into this category).
-You will need to purchase commercial liability insurance with minimum limits of $100,000 per person, $300,000 per accident in bodily injury liability, $200,000 in no-fault coverage and $10,000 in property damage liability.
+If your vehicle seats 8 or fewer people, you will need to purchase bodily injury liability insurance with minimum limits of $100,000 per person, $300,000 per accident in bodily injury liability, $200,000 in no-fault coverage and $10,000 in property damage liability.

-Does that sound complicated?
-It’s not, just download the INSHUR app, scan your TLC license and in seconds you’ll get quotes from top carriers that conform to the minimum levels of insurance required by the TLC.
-Be aware that these are minimum levels of insurance and it’s sometimes advisable to purchase higher coverage.
-Keep in mind that the TLC doesn’t require collision coverage, although it may make sense for you to purchase it – find out if it makes sense for you here.
+Be aware that the limits are minimum levels of insurance and it’s sometimes advisable to purchase higher coverage.
+Keep in mind that the TLC doesn’t require collision coverage, although it may make sense for you to purchase it.
 Ask yourself, can you afford to have your vehicle repaired if it’s involved in a collision?

-Once your policy is issued, you will receive an FH1 (for-hire vehicle certificate), a certificate of insurance naming the TLC as a certificate holder and a declarations page showing your levels of coverage.
-These documents will be securely stored in your INSHUR app and will also be emailed to your account.
-Keep in mind that it may take a few days to process your application at the TLC, so pick an appropriate effective date to start your INSHUR TLC policy in the app.
+Once your policy is issued, you will receive an FH1 (for-hire vehicle certificate), a certificate of insurance naming the TLC as a certificate holder and a declaration page showing your levels of coverage.
+These documents will be securely emailed to you.
+Keep in mind that it may take a few days to process your application at the TLC, so pick an appropriate date to start your policy.